OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Static Analysis

-In Android, when the app goes into background a screenshot of the current activity is taken and is used to give a pleasing effect when the app is next entered.
+In Android, when the app goes into background a screenshot of the current activity is taken and is used to give a pleasing effect when the app is entered again.
 However, this would leak sensitive information that is present within the app.

-To verify if the application may expose sensitive information via task switcher, detect if the `FLAG_SECURE`<sup>[1]</sup> option is set.
+To verify if the application may expose sensitive information via app switcher, detect if the [`FLAG_SECURE`](https://developer.android.com/reference/android/view/Display.html#FLAG_SECURE "FLAG_SECURE Option") option is set.
 You should be able to find something similar to the following code snippet.

 ```Java
 LayoutParams.FLAG_SECURE